Vestax

 Vestax Corporation was a Japanese musical instrument, turntable and audio equipment firm founded by Hidesato Shiino in 1977.
 The company started by designing and manufacturing electronic guitars.
-In the 1980s, Vestax produced multitrack recorders and later moved to making DJ mixers, professional turntables, compact disc players and signal processors.
+In the 1980s, Vestax produced multitrack recorders and later moved to making DJ mixers, professional turntables, CD players and signal processors.
 Debt troubles led to the company's bankruptcy at the end of 2014.

 History

 The Vestax Corporation of Japan began in 1977 as a designer and manufacturer of electronic guitars.
 In the 1980s Vestax introduced a series of cassette-based multitracks, including the Vestax MR66, to challenge established products from Fostex, Yamaha and Tascam's portastudios.

 Competing in the turntable market

 During the late 1990s Vestax launched a new flagship range of professional DJ turntables.
 The PDX models had higher specifications than the two market leading products from Technics and were priced in direct competition with the Technics SL1210/SL1200.

 However, the industry standard Technics SL1210/SL1200 models remained the favourite of DJs worldwide.
 At the time they were an established brand with a twenty-year head start.
 There have also been some build quality issues reported throughout 2008 and 2009.

 This pattern of events has been replicated by other DJ equipment manufacturers such as Numark, Gemini and Stanton.
 These turntables have either a higher specification or lower cost, in sheer numbers sold they are still dwarfed by the various versions of the Technics SL-1200 & SL-1210 series.